Drag and Drop Transformations

 Field Name - The transformation is applied on the specified fields.
 For example, in the Event Type

-dealshaving field by name
+dealscontaining a field by the name

-priceabove, if field name =
+price, if a field with the name

-archived, the transformation must be applied.
+archivedis present, the transformation must be applied on it.

-true, the transformation must be applied.
+true, the transformation must be applied on it.

 Then, the final condition is derived as: For Event of Type